boldflight/BibleConverter/test_EPUB/output/Hosea.md

 For the men consort with harlots, they sacrifice with temple prostitutes.
 It is true: “A people that lacks understanding will come to ruin!”

+### Warning to Judah: Do Not Join in Israel’s Apostasy

 [15] Although you, O Israel, commit adultery, do not let Judah become guilty!
 Do not journey to Gilgal.